benjaehyun/benjaehyun/README.md

 💡 **I'm Open to Collaboration**

-- 👯 I'm always open to collaborating on projects that pique my interest.
+- 👯 I'm always open to collaborating on projects.
 - 📫 Feel free to reach out to me at <a href="mailto:benjaminjaelee@gmail.com">benjaminjaelee@gmail.com</a>.

 🤝 **Let's Connect**